jamielaw-smith/STARS_library/README.md

 STARS_library is a grid of fallback rates to the black hole (dM/dt) from 3D hydrodynamical simulations of tidal disruption events (TDEs) using realistic stellar models.
 Possible use cases are:

-(1) One can download the dM/dt's from Law-Smith+2020a here: LINK TO DROPBOX/GOOGLE DRIVE.
+(1) One can download the dM/dt's from Law-Smith+2020a here (note these also exist in the `input/` folder of this repository): https://www.dropbox.com/s/pissnvep1389s9t/STARS_library_input.zip?dl=0.

 (2) One can create an interpolated library of dM/dt's from these simulations, to arbitrary spacing in stellar mass, stellar age, and impact parameter.